JairusSW/as-tbs/README.md

 ![AssemblyScript](https://img.shields.io/badge/AssemblyScript-blue)
 ![WebAssembly](https://img.shields.io/badge/WebAssemby-purple)

-Typed Binary Storage is a schema-centered data ser/de format optimized for performance and minisceule size.
-It is designed to be compatible with most languages, but with WebAssembly in mind.
-By design, TBS is made so that little or no computation is required to ser/de any TBS-encoded data and so there is little overhead involved.
-Because of this, performance is extrodinary by default.
+Typed Binary Storage, also known as TBS is a schema-centered serialization format meant for the efficient and performant ser/de of data into a binary form.
+Designed for minimal if no overhead, TBS should be only memory loads and stores after the ser/de methods are generated.
+It also implements per-key ser/de without the need to parse first such as in JSON allowing fast mangling such as in Google's FlatBuffers.

 **TBS is in development.
 Expect breaking changes at a minimum along with many more features and updates for the next month or so when a stable version will be released**